silviadealmeida/ferramentas/Misc/readme.md

 * https://asana.com/ Asana organizes work so teams know what to do, why it matters, and how to get it done.
 * https://freshcode.club/ Open source software release tracking.
 * https://new.edmodo.com/ Edmodo is a global education network that helps connect all learners with the people and resources needed to reach their full potential.
+* https://readme.so/  The easiest way to create aREADME